March 30, 2023 | 9:00 AM – 12:00 PM | Virtual, Instructor Led

 Internal Combustion Engines (ICEs) and Natural Gas Compression are the heart of the Oil & Gas Industry, yielding the power to pump vital elements through pipelines across North America.
 The Engine Analyzer & Reliability Workshop has been designed to equip professionals working on, and responsible for, these assets with predictive and preventative maintenance solutions that are easily transferrable to their current work initiatives.

 Join your colleagues and other professionals as you are educated through presentations, demonstration of working models and interaction with industry experts from companies all over the United States.
-Join us in exploring a unique perspective on Natural Gas Engines and Compression in this jam-packed two-day workshop!
+Join us in exploring a unique perspective on Natural Gas Engines and Compression in this jam-packed three-day workshop!

 PDH: 20 Hours